AFKlex/Graph-Visualization/README.md

 ## Usage
 - Press 'n' to enter Node Insertion Mode.
 Click on the canvas to create nodes.
 - Press 'c' to enter Node Connection Mode.
 Click on two nodes to create an edge.
+- Press 'f' to enter function Mode.
+    - Press 'a' in Function Mode to create an adjacency matrix.
+    - Press 'd' in Function Mode to calculate and print the degree of each node.
 - Press 'Escape' to exit any active mode and return to the default mode.
 - Click the 'X' button or press 'Ctrl + C' to exit the program.